Coming soon – Fatigue management procedure

 31 October – WHS risk management procedure – published

-New self-assessment tool for industry partners
+19 October 2017 – New self-assessment tool for industry partners

-The self-assessment tool will support our industry partners in demonstrating how their safety management system meets or exceeds key requirements of the OneRMS SMS.
+This self-assessment tool will support our industry partners in demonstrating how their safety management system meets or exceeds key requirements of the OneRMS SMS.
 Read

 3 October 2017 – WHS consultation procedure – published

-Entry to worksites
+27 September 2017 – Entry to worksites

-Work Health and Safety Regulation 2017 (NSW)
+1 September 2017 – Work Health and Safety Regulation 2017 (NSW)

+The Work Health and Safety Regulation 2017 has come into effect.
 It is essentially the same as the 2011 Regulation, except for minor amendments, including corrections to typos and administrative changes.
 The changes are outlined here.